popphp/docs/getting_started/applications.rst

 **The Autoloader**

-You can also pass in the autoloader and access it through the application object if it is needed to register other components of the application.
-However, it is required that the autoloader object's API mirrors that of Composer's ``Composer\Autoload\ClassLoader`` class or Pop PHP's ``Pop\Loader\ClassLoader`` class.
+You can also pass the ``composer`` autoloader object into the application object and access it through the application object if it is needed to register other components of the application.

 .. code-block:: php